Cleveland High School (Cleveland, Mississippi): History

 In 2000, hundreds of alumni, students, and parents volunteered thousands of man-hours giving the school a much-needed makeover.
 Cleveland High School celebrated its 100th birthday in October 2006 with a three-day Centennial Celebration that was attended by more than 700 alumni and guests.
 In October 2008, a Mississippi Historical Marker honoring Margaret Wade ('29) was placed on the school's front lawn.
 The school's 100th graduating class celebrated its commencement in May 2010.

 By 2015 Cleveland High had become racially mixed, while the other high school in Cleveland, East Side High retained an overwhelming black majority.
 Sharon Lerner of The Atlantic wrote that "a fondness for the current incarnation of Cleveland High" had developed, and that some Cleveland residents did not want to risk this by forcing Cleveland High to consolidate with East Side.
 This remained a possibility as the racial discrimination suit was still active.
 Jim Tims, a former member of the Cleveland School Board, stated that by consolidating the schools the single high school would be about 30% white, and that since White people do not wish to be "a small minority" they would engage in white flight and enroll in nearby majority white private schools.

 In January 2016, test scores for Cleveland High School grade 10 students who had participated in the PARCC assessment of English skills were 18 points above the state average and 28 points above the 267,000-student PARCC average.
 Principal Steven Craddock commented: "this proves what we have known for some time...that our students are just as sharp as teens in other, more affluent parts of our state...it also shows that CHS is striving to live up to our motto, 'Ever to Excel'."

 In May 2016 the U.S. District Court for the Northern District of Mississippi ordered the school district to consolidate the Cleveland High with East Side High School for desegregation purposes.
-Cleveland High School will house all high school students, while the former East Side High School will house all middle school students.
+Cleveland Central High School now houses all high school students, while the former East Side High School (now Cleveland Central Middle school) now houses all middle school students.